Hidayathamir/opendiscuss/README.md

 To view MySQL credentials, you can refer to the [docker-compose.yml](docker-compose.yml) file.

+You can check this youtube video for [Quick Start Opendiscuss](https://youtu.be/S9iGM_GFVkc?si=zawTc9gu3J-Yw99J).

 ## API Documentation

 For API documentation, you can import the file [postman/opendiscuss.postman_collection.json](postman/opendiscuss.postman_collection.json) into your Postman.